What you'll learn: Idiomatic error handling patterns — safe alternatives to

 Invalid { message } | A human-readable explanation | Your validation code |

-Now you can Write functions that return Result<T, ConfigError>:
+Now you can write functions that return Result<T, ConfigError>:

 fn read_config(path: &str) -> Result<String, ConfigError> {